 Another type of business loan is installment credit.
 Under this loan, a business owner can take out a set amount of loan that can be utilized for the company’s needs.
 Typically, you will be required to pay off an agreed amount plus interest in a regular monthly installment.
 Failing to settle your bill may result in other penalties and charges on top of your monthly balances.

 This type of credit involves any deals a company has with service providers, such as internet service, cell phone service, and web hosting.
-Typically, such an agreement requires you to pay for the services you received each month.
+This agreement requires you to pay for the services you received each month.
 This is very useful, especially for business owners who use different types of services for their companies.

 Trade credit, also known as vendor credit or supplier credit, allows a business owner to purchase products or pay for services rendered using a fixed credit limit.
 Under this agreement, you will be given the option to pay your bills within 10 to 60 days, depending on the agreed terms.

 There are at least three major business bureaus that compile comprehensive data about your business.
-To determine your score, these credit reporting agencies usually use public information, feedback from vendors and lenders, as well as self-generated reports.
+To determine your business credit score, these credit reporting agencies use public information, feedback from vendors and lenders, as well as self-generated reports.
 Below are the three business credit bureaus and their scoring methods.

 Dun & Bradstreet